RINet Residue Interaction Network Inference Toolkit

 RINet CLI + Python API — pip installation

 For batch runs, parameter sweeps, and integration into pipelines, install the RINet command line interface and Python API with pip.
 This path works on macOS, Linux, and Windows.
-After installation, the CLI is available as rinet.
-If your installation includes the GUI launcher, it can be started with rinet-gui.
+After installation, the command-line interface is available as rinet.
+The Python API can be accessed via import allograph.
+The desktop GUI is distributed separately as a macOS application.

 # macOS / Linux